icweaver/SolarPosition.jl/docs/src/examples/getting-started.md

 ## Defining a location

 We can observe the sun from anywhere on earth.
-To define an observer location, we use the `Observer` struct, which takes latitude, longitude, and optinally altitude (in meters) as arguments.
+To define an observer location, we use the `Observer` struct, which takes latitude, longitude, and optionally altitude (in meters) as arguments.

 ```@example getting-started